makerdao/community/faqs/glossary.md

 * **Liquidation Penalty**: a penalty fee that’s applied to a CDPs Dai balance when it is liquidated
 * **Liquidation Price**: lowest price per unit of collateral before a CDP is vulnerable to liquidation
 * **Liquidation Ratio**: a risk parameter defining the minimum Collateralization Ratio below which a CDP is vulnerable to liquidation
-* **Liquidation**: automatic sale of a CDP’s collateral to cover its outstanding Dai
+* **Liquidation**: automatic sale of a CDP's collateral to cover its outstanding Dai
 * **Liquidity Providing Contract**: a smart contract which facilitates collateral sales
 * **Lock**: the action of placing collateral into your CDP